Daylesford, Victoria: Economy

-With 65 mineral springs, the Daylesford-Hepburn Springs region accounts for more than 80 per cent of Australia’s known mineral water springs.
-As a result, the region has a number of spa developments including Hepburn Bathhouse & Spa, Mineral Spa at Peppers Springs Retreat and Salus Spa, Lake House.
+With 65 mineral springs, the Daylesford-Hepburn Springs region accounts for more than 80 per cent of Australia's known mineral water springs.
+As a result, the region has a number of spa developments including Hepburn Bathhouse & Spa, Mineral Spa at Peppers Springs Retreat, and the Salus Spa at Lake House.
 The town is also known for hosting a number of annual events, including the ChillOut Festival held during the Victorian Labour Day long weekend in March each year, the largest LGBTQ festival in rural and regional Australia; the Harvest Week Festival; the Lavandula's Festivals; and the Hepburn Springs Swiss Italian Festival celebrating the town's Swiss-Italian heritage.
-The annual Daylesford Highland Gathering features pipes and drums, a street march, dancing, Scottish Clans, Scottish clubs, stores et. al.
+The annual Daylesford Highland Gathering features pipes and drums, Highland heavy games, a street march, dancing and cultural food and drink, and highlights a variety of Scottish clans and local clubs.

 Major industries in the economy of Daylesford today are healthcare, accommodation and food, and retail trade respectively.

 Education

 The town is served by a number of primary schools and one public secondary school, Daylesford Secondary College.
 The town's Secondary College was originally established as a mining school, in 1890.
 In 1961 the college was established as the sole provider of secondary education in the Shire of Hepburn and has just over 500 pupils.
 Daylesford Primary School, formerly known as Daylesford State School, is the oldest and longest-running provider of primary education in Daylesford.
 Other primary schools in the area include St. Michael's Primary School and Daylesford Dharma School.
-Daylesford Primary School is host to an annual book fair which first started in 2010 and has since begun operating as an annual book fair, where used and unwanted books are donated to raise funds that go towards improving children's literacy.
+Since 2010, Daylesford Primary School is host to an annual book fair where used and unwanted books are donated to raise funds that go towards improving children's literacy.

 Transport

 The Midland Highway runs directly through the town linking it with Castlemaine in the north and Ballarat in the south-west.
-The Western Freeway is the main route linking Daylesford to the state capital.
+The Western Freeway is the main route linking Daylesford to Melbourne, the State Capital of Victoria.

 The railway to the town closed in 1978.
 The railway layout at Daylesford station was unusual in that the lines from Creswick and Carlsruhe both entered the station from the same end.
 The Daylesford Spa Country Railway currently operates a Sunday tourist service to Musk and Bullarto along the line towards Carlsruhe.

 Sport

-The town has an Australian Rules football team competing in the Central Highlands Football League.
+The town has an Australian Rules football team and a netball team competing in the Central Highlands Football Netball League.

 Daylesford is also home to the Daylesford and Hepburn United Soccer Club, also known as the Saints or the Sainters.
 The Saints have won four league titles in their 20-year history along with two cup finals.

+Incidents

+In November 2023, a car crashed into the beer garden of the Royal Daylesford Hotel, resulting in the deaths of five people.
+The accident has been described as "devastating" by some locals of the small town.